 Even more when he begs Vader to help him: "Father... help me, please..."

-Can you imagine the horror, pride, envy, and agony that Anakin has to be feeling at that second?
+Can you imagine his expression under that mask?
+The horror, pride, envy, and agony that Anakin has to be feeling at that second?
 "My son.
 My flesh.
 He's been through so much and it never broke him.
 Why did it break ME?
 How can I ever live up to HIS example?"
 THAT is what makes that scene so powerful.
 Luke is reminding Anakin Skywalker of what it MEANS to be a Jedi... something he'd forgotten for decades.

 Vader looking from Luke to the Emperor, then grabbing the Emperor while the Force theme plays.